rmrodrigues/transmissionbt-notifications/README.md

+> **Note:** The documentation  is being constructed.
+It can constains some errors or wrong sentences.

 #transmissionbt-notifications

 This is a small shell script that allows you send a notification when a download finish.
 The notification can be an email, Push Notification and what you want.